-The ever-evolving world of beauty births new trends every single day.
+The ever-evolving world of beauty births new trends every day.
 It’s impossible to keep up with all the hairstyle fads that have come and gone throughout time.
 But one thing’s for sure—braids have been a staple style in the history of hair for what seems like forever.
-No, but really, the history of braids dates back to 3500 BC.
+No, but really: The history of braids dates back to 3500 BC.
 In other words, they go way, way back.
-It’s safe to say the significant style maintains a historical legacy that’s here to stay.
-From classic cornrows, simple three-strand braids, Dutch braids, and more, this symbolic style has been a sign of societal status, ethnicity, religion, and more.
+It’s safe to say the style has maintained a historical legacy that’s here to stay.
+From classic cornrows and simple three-strand braids to Dutch braids and more, this symbolic style has been a sign of societal status, ethnicity, religion, and more.

-With the Instagram era, YouTube tutorials, runways, and popular music festivals, braids have evolved over time.
-But they definitely still have a cool-girl reputation that’s rooted in a rich history.
+With the Instagram era, YouTube tutorials, runways, and popular music festivals, braids have evolved.
 We tapped three top hairstylists to take us through the backstory of braids.
-If you’re curious about the origin of braids, keep reading for a fun history lesson you’re actually going to want to pay attention to.

 The Origin of Braids

-In relation to time periods, Pace credits Africa with cornrows in 3500 BC, Egypt with afro box braids in 3100 BC, Greece with the halo braid in the first century, Native Americans with Pocahontas (pigtail) braids in the fifth century, Europe with the crown braid from 1066 to 1485, China with the staircase braid from 1644 to 1912, the Caribbean with modern cornrows in the 1970s, and the internet (of course) with braid tutorials that getting popular in 2005.
+In relation to time periods, Pace credits Africa with cornrows in 3500 BC; Egypt with afro box braids in 3100 BC; Greece with the halo braid in the first century; Native Americans with pigtail braids in the fifth century; Europe with the crown braid from 1066 to 1485; China with the staircase braid from 1644 to 1912; the Caribbean with modern cornrows in the 1970s; and the Internet (of course) with braid tutorials becoming especially popular in 2005 when YouTube launched.

-According to Sims, cornrows with beads were very popular in the 1970s and box braids in the 1990s.
+According to Sims, cornrows with beads were very popular in the 1970s, and box braids gained popularity in the 1990s.

 “In my opinion, braids will never be out of the picture.
-They’re always going to be fashionable because they’re practical and chic,” says hairstylist Nunzio Saviano of Nunzio Saviano Salon.
+They’re always going to be fashionable because they’re practical and chic,” says Saviano.

 The Evolution of Braids